What is this diet?

 This publicity brought the HCG protocol to the headlines around the world.
 This time, it also stayed there.

 Different laboratories developed herbal alternatives to the HCG hormone.
-These substitutes are not hormone (a big plus), and they can be taken orally – no injections.
+These substitutes are not hormones (a big plus), and they can be taken orally – no injections.

 This is the origin of the new name – The Spray Diet.